It was another regular team meeting. Except it wasn’t regular, as we had just decided to pivot.

 We composed a four-line email including only the gist of our idea and a short CTA (call to action) at the end: “If you’re interested, drop me an email.”

 It took about ten minutes from typing the first word to pressing the ‘Send’ button.
 Ok, that was quick.
 Now all we had to do was wait for some replies.
 “Some”, huh, ONE would be great for starters!
 We thought if we got replies to 2 or 3 out of 10 sent emails — that would be awesome.
-Well, considering the fact that we spent like 10 minutes to write the email, we shouldn’t expect… <Ding-ding>
+Well, considering the fact that we spent like 10 minutes writing the email, we shouldn’t expect… <Ding-ding>

 (Ok, I know “ding, ding” is not what an incoming email sounds like, but what does it sound like, really?)